chiiyokii/AI_Project/README.md

 **Here is a quick glance about what we plan to do :**

-&emsp;The housing market is really tense.
-Indeed, everyday about a hundred of apartments are sold.
-Today there is 13% more buyers than sellers so the price are going up.
-But, as a buyer you should be careful that the apartment you want to buy is priced fairly.
-That is why we wanted to create this AI that can predict the sell price of an apartment in Paris based on several criteria such as location, surface, floor ...
+&emsp; Brittany is one of the best region of France, with it's cows crêpes and kouign amann, there is all you can want to spend so good time during vacations.
+But with the raising popularity of this destination among french people,the housing market skyrocketed.
+Indeed, everyday about a hundred of apartments and houses are sold.
+Today there is 13% more buyers than sellers so the prices are going up.
+But, as a buyer you should be careful that the lovely house you want to buy is priced fairly.
+That is why we wanted to create this AI model that can predict the selling price of a houses based on several criteria such as location, surface, floor ...

 Dataset from kaggle we will use : [DatasetOfHousingPrice](https://www.kaggle.com/datasets/mssmartypants/paris-housing-price-prediction)